tapirdata/wson/README.md

 |   \|     |   `p    |
 |   `      |   `q    |

 The special characters are choosen to be expectable rare in natural language texts to minimize the need for escaping.
+E.g. delimiter is `|` instead of `,`.

 #### Strings